 Many parents and carers will want to personally transport your children to school.

-You encourage your child to use other means of travelling to school for example, walking or cycling where it is safe and reasonable to do so.
+You should encourage your child to use other means of travelling to school for example, walking or cycling where it is safe and reasonable to do so.
 Howver, for many children the home to school transport network may be the only available option.

 Pupils on all buses should always seek to maintain a social distance from others wherever possible, however the guidance for public transport on social distancing will not apply on dedicated school transport in the new school year.

 The wearing of face coverings on all dedicated school buses and public transport is now mandatory for all post-primary children and it is strongly recommended that all pupils should wear a face covering on any form of home to school transport where it is appropriate for them to do so.
 Pupils should bring a plastic bag for storing their face covering if they have used one on home to school transport.
 You are asked to ensure that your child(ren) clean their hands before boarding any home to school transport vehicle.

 Where capacity on a vehicle allows for additional space to be put between pupils, that should be done, however it is recognised that this will not always be possible.
 Where it is not possible, other measures to protect pupils will be implemented.